Fact Sheet: Legal Status of the Gaza Strip

 • Although Israel unilaterally withdrew its occupying army and settlers from the interior of Gaza in 2005, Israel continued to be an occupying power in Gaza under international law because Israel’s military continued to retain effective control of Gaza’s borders, airspace, and coastline.

-• Israel’s continued status as an occupying power in Gaza has been affirmed repeatedly by the United Nations, the International Committee of the Red Cross, and human rights groups.
+• Israel’s continued status as an occupying power in Gaza has been affirmed repeatedly by the United Nations, the International Court of Justice, the International Committee of the Red Cross, and human rights groups.
 As noted by Human Rights Watch in a 2004 statement:

 • According to a 2012 report by the UN Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967: